thollows/qgis-replace-geometry-plugin/README.md

 # qgis-replace-geometry-plugin
-A QGIS 3 plugin to replace an existing features geometry
+A QGIS 3 plugin to replace an existing feature's geometry

 ### Installation
 Copy the replace_geometry folder into your QGIS plugins folder.